-Open every day by appointment.
+Open everyday by appointment.

 The AOC Champagne (controlled designation of origin)

-Our vines insolation is mostly southeast.
+Our vines insolation is mostly southeastern.